chendaniely/multi-agent-neural-network/README.md

     tar xvzf Lens.tgz

 note the older lens link has a capital letter, the one from Stanford has a lower case
+#### Arch Linux
+The commands below (without any of the apt-get commands) should *just* work.
+Remember to export the variables listed at the bottom of the document

 #### Ubuntu 14.04/14.10 64-bit
 You will need to install the following packages